 David Seltzer was approached to write the screenplay but refused as he had no interest in writing sequels.
-Years later, he commented that if he had written it, he would have set it the day after the first film ended, with Damien living in the White House.
+Years later, he commented that if he had written it, he would have set it the day after the first The Omen (1976) film ended, with Damien living in the White House.

 The Thorn Mansion is the Lake Forest Academy (formerly the Armour Estate) in Lake Forest, Illinois.
 All exteriors had to be shot in the back garden of the academy/estate because the school had erected a very modern structure in front of the old estate.